When you apply for life insurance coverage, your insurance agent should be very inquisitive.

 There are a couple of ways to trim down your life insurance premiums.
 Making a few simple changes to how you live will contribute money back into your wallet.

 Always remember to slow down on your drive home from work.
 We’ve already shown that speeding tickets can cause your premiums to go up, which means that it’s important that you’re driving as safely as possible.
 Taking a little longer to get to work in the morning, could help you save money on your life insurance coverage.

-Our second suggestion is quitting any tobacco use.
-Did you know smokers are going to pay twice as much for life insurance for comparable coverage.
+Our second suggestion is to quit tobacco use.
+Did you know smokers are going to pay twice as much for life insurance for comparable coverage?
 Kicking that bad habit could make you rich!
-Well not really, but it some great motivation!
+Well not really, but it is some great motivation!

 This suggestion is pretty simple, improve your health.
 If you think of it as a waterfall, the healthier you get the better your quality of life and the lower your chances are of getting a disease later on in life.
 Combining all of this could lead to great results on your medical exam and at the bottom you’re gonna get a lower rate from the insurer.
 So start that diet and exercise you’ve always wanted to.
 Now is the time to prepare for all the stuff you’ll go through once your application is signed.

-No carrier sees your lifestyle, age or driving record the same.
-Whats the harm in getting more than one quote?
+No carrier sees your lifestyle, age, or driving record the same.
+What’s the harm in getting more than one quote?
 Don’t fall prey to sales tactics from individual agencies; instead look to agencies like us, independent, we work with many carriers in the industry and have the same relationship with each one.
 Our quotes are full-service and you’ll always get more information that way.
 Your time is precious.
-Spend them at home with your kids, friends, and family instead of taking the time doing the work for yourself.
+Spend them at home with your kids, friends, and family instead of taking the time to do the work for yourself.
 We will spend our time working hard on your behalf to help you achieve your financial goals.